antischematic/angular-composition-api/packages/boundary/README.md

 - Server side rendering
 - Errors thrown in the error boundary itself

-Each error boundary can only have one `catchError`.
+Each error boundary can only have one `catchError` as a direct descendant.

 ### Fallback